Theatre That Matters: Support Katawaha, a Play by the Stages Youth Ensemble

 - Venue : TBC but will most probably be Maharagama Youth Centre

-- Post Show Talks : Either open discussion with audience or invited experts to respond to
+- Post Show Talks : Either open discussion with audience or invited experts to respond to the play

-the play - Publicity Campaign : Launched either with or after the plays and will deal with the issues raised in the play.
+- Publicity Campaign : Launched either with or after the plays and will deal with the issues raised in the play.

 USING THEATRE TO CHALLENGE SOCIETY

-Katawaha is powerful not only because of its subject matter – addressing stigmas around physical
+Katawaha is powerful not only because of its subject matter – addressing stigmas around physical challenges in society.

-The play will be staged in a unique, immersive format that gives the audience a physical experience of
+The play will be staged in a unique, immersive format that gives the audience a physical experience of confronting their own prejudices.

-The Youth Ensemble — made up of young artists who work across language, class, and ethnic lines —
+The Youth Ensemble — made up of young artists who work across language, class, and ethnic lines — will perform the play in both Sinhala and English.

-We will also use the play as a platform to launch youth-driven public conversations around cancer
+We will also use the play as a platform to launch youth-driven public conversations around cancer and stuttering.

-young Sri Lankan artists – emerging writers, translators, producers, actors, directors, and crew — and thus contributing to the future of the arts in Sri Lanka.
+Supporting Katawaha is not just supporting a play; you will be strengthening an active ensemble of young Sri Lankan artists – emerging writers, translators, producers, actors, directors, and crew — and thus contributing to the future of the arts in Sri Lanka.

 Name | Donate Amount | Date |